History of the Pakistan Air Force: 1947–1950: formative years

 PAF Hawker Sea Fury two-seat trainer.

 The Royal Pakistan Air Force (RPAF) was established on 15 August 1947 with the independence of Pakistan from British India.
-The RPAF began with a paper share allotment of 2,332 personnel, a fleet of 24 Tempest II fighter-bombers, 16 Hawker Typhoon fighters, two H.P.57 Halifax bombers, two Auster aircraft, twelve North American Harvard trainers and ten de Havilland Tiger Moth biplanes.
+The RPAF began with a paper share allotment of 2,332 personnel, a fleet of 24 Hawker Tempest II fighter-bombers, 16 Supermarine Spitfire Mk VIII fighters, two Handley Page H.P.57 Halifax B.VIbombers, two Taylorcraft Auster J5F aircraft, twelve North American T-6G Harvard IV trainers and ten de Havilland DH.82A Tiger Moth biplanes.
 Very few were available to the RPAF on the ground as they were scattered throughout the British India to be given and collected later on.
 Of these very few were in flyable condition so that they could be used.
-Subsequently, it also got eight C-47 Dakota cargo planes which it used to transport supplies to soldiers fighting in the 1947 War in Kashmir against India.
+Subsequently, it also got eight Douglas C-47B Dakota cargo planes which it used to transport supplies to soldiers fighting in the 1947 War in Kashmir against India.
 First two H.P.57 Halifax bombers were delivered in 1948 and were used during 1947 War for night-time supply drop missions at Skardu and other northern areas of Pakistan.
 All received against allotted at the time of independence of Pakistan from British India.
 It started with seven airbases scattered all over the provinces.

 Operating these inherited aircraft was far from ideal because of their battered condition as most of them were not in a flyable condition especially in Pakistan's diverse terrains, deserts and mountains; frequent attrition and injuries did not make the situation any better.